dbsxfz/EscapingDOV/README.md

 # Evading Data Provenance in Deep Neural Networks

-This repository contains the core implementation of **Evading Data Provenance in Deep Neural Networks**, currently **under review for ICCV 2025**.
+This repository contains the core implementation of **Evading Data Provenance in Deep Neural Networks** accepted to **ICCV 2025**.
 It provides a simple demonstration using the CIFAR-10 dataset and BadNets as the DOV method.

 To facilitate running a mini-demo, we provide several Jupyter Notebooks for ease of use.
-A more comprehensive pipeline will be made available after the review process is completed.
+A more comprehensive pipeline will be made available after camera-ready.

 ---